 1. Notify EPA before and after your training fire

 Before igniting any structure, notify EPA's FARR Hotline (R10_FARRhotline@epa.gov) at 1-800-424-4372 so we'll have the opportunity to send an inspector to observe the burn, and so we can respond appropriately to any questions from the public.

 Let us know when the training fire is completed and whether there were any noted impacts from smoke to local areas.

 2. Ensure structure does not contain asbestos-containing materials

 Before igniting any structure, you must ensure that the structure does not contain asbestos or asbestos-containing materials.
 The asbestos National Emission Standards for Hazardous Air Pollutants (NESHAP) regulations apply to single family homes to be burned for training purposes.
-Check our asbestos in demolition and renovation page for guidance and contact information.
+See EPA's asbestos NESHAP page for more information about renovation and demolition of buildings.

 You must submit notification to EPA at least 10 working days prior to the burn.

 Your Notification of Demolition and Renovation Form (PDF)(2 pp, 54 K, About PDF) for projects in Alaska, Idaho, and on tribal lands should be mailed to: